Environmental Studies at Wellesley offers our own courses as well as environmentally related courses from departments across campus.

 We’re happy to help you find a course that will suit your needs, whether you’re interested in learning more about the ecosystems we live in, the ethical issues involved in human interactions with the environment, or policy options for mitigating environmental problems.
 We are also available to help you plan your environmental studies major, and to discuss options for careers that address environmental issues.

-The Environmental Studies Program seeks to educate students to:
+The Environmental Studies Department seeks to educate students to:

 - Identify and reflect on what motivates you and others to study the environment.